Mexico

 (1 votes)

-Guests have reported strange noises; such as footsteps and whispers in the hallways; especially at night.
-Some have claimed to see apparitions in the corridors.
+Guests have reported hearing strange noises and feeling cold drafts in their rooms.
+Some have claimed to see shadows moving in the corners of their eyes.

 πŸŽƒ How scary does this look?